Sector: Residential - Private

 1] An existing conservatory was replaced to the side of the property to provide a bedroom and ensuite bathroom and a small lounge with kitchenette to provide a Granny annexe for the couples parents.
 The pitched roof to gable was insulated to underside of raked roof to give the small extension apparant volume and space, whilst actually being quite compact.

-2] An exisitng sinle storey extension was poorly constructed, this was demolished completedly and a new cavity constructed extension constructed including a rear extension to provide two bedrooms and a wet room for the children.
+2] An exisitng sinle storey extension was poorly constructed, this was demolished completedly and a new cavity constructed extension constructed including a rear extension to provide two bedrooms, with a wet room in between for two disabled children.
 These rooms were fitted with ceiling hoists and motorised runs to allow the children to be moved between the bedroom, bathroom and living space.

-3] A single storey flat rooved rear extension was constructed to the rear ro provide a relocated kitchen and dining room , opened up into one of the original bedrooms to become a large open plan living area, fitted with hoists.
+3] A single storey flat rooved rear extension was rebuilt for the width of the dwelling [prev timber framed] to provide a relocated kitchen and dining room, then opened up into one of the original bedrooms to become a large open plan living area, fitted with hoists.

 4] The original kitchen to the front was fitted with an entrance canopy and tall cupboards to both sides to provide storage for coats, hats and all the paraphaneailia of family and disabled life.